-Leucine is an amino acid found in protein that is very well known as the king muscle building amino acid.
-It gets this reputation through research demonstrating that leucine even in isolation (not including any other amino acids from protein) stimulates protein synthesis, whereas other amino acids either don’t do this at all or do it much less effectively.
-Leucine does this through stimulation of a pathway known as mTOR, which basically sets off an intracellular signalling cascade to tell the body “let’s grow some muscle”.
+Leucine is an amino acid found in protein that is very well known as the king muscle-building amino acid.
+It gets this reputation through research demonstrating that leucine even in isolation (not including any other amino acids from protein) stimulates protein synthesis, whereas other amino acids either don’t do this at all or do it much less effective.
+Leucine does this through stimulation of a pathway known as mTOR, which basically sets off an intracellular signaling cascade to tell the body “let’s grow some muscle”.

 What we know from research though is that there is something that is known as the “leucine threshold”, where in order to stimulate mTOR and protein synthesis you need to have a certain amount of leucine content within the meal and/or supplement that you’re taking.
 Luckily for us, if you follow any of the recommendations I gave above on protein intake and consume an animal protein source at each meal, you will be able to cross this threshold relatively easily.

-As a minimum, the world leader on protein research Stu Phillips recommends you should be seeking 0.3g/kg of bodyweight of protein per meal, and that this meal contain a complete amino acid profile (just eat an animal source to keep things simple).
+As a minimum, the world leader on protein research Stu Phillips recommends you should be seeking 0.3g/kg of body weight of protein per meal, and that this meal contains a complete amino acid profile (just eat an animal source to keep things simple).

 The only time in which I would perhaps recommend additional amino acid supplementation on top of a meal is if the meal contains poor, plant protein sources.
 To throw a target figure out for you that would be 100% safe and effective to elevate muscle protein synthesis at each sitting, you’re ideally looking for 3g leucine per meal.